chazlarson/brick-finder/README.md

 I haven't seen this happen with Vonado, at least not with the frequency that it happens with Webrick.

-Even with this caveat, this method is much faster and more reliable than loading the page via selenium.
-It also allows me to get pricing information for the specific color, which is more involved with selenium.

 In the "Any Color" case, it loops through all the colors that the part is available in and picks the first one with the lowest price.
 More often than not this is white since usually all the colors are the same price and white is the first color listed, if it is listed.
 The log above shows a part where white *wasn't* the cheapest.

 # Edge cases